 Not only do grilled tortillas taste better, but grilling really improves the texture and helps keep them from falling apart.

 - Flank steak (skirt steak would also work)

 - Grapeseed oil (or a similar, neutral-flavored high heat oil)

 - Corn tortillas

 - Optional accompaniments: red onion, jalapeños, cilantro, cheese, sour cream, hot sauce, limes

 How to Make Steak Tacos

-These come together easier than you might expect, since most of the prep time is inactive.
+These come together easier than you might expect since most of the prep time is inactive.
 Here’s what you do:

-Step 1: Marinate the steak
+Step 1: Marinate the meat

 I like using a resealable plastic bag for this step, but you can also use a shallow dish (pie and casserole dishes work well).
 Let the steak taco marinade do it’s job for at least one hour, or toss everything together in the morning and leave it until dinner time.